JoaoVitorPimenta/DrainageBasinGeomorphology/README.md

 **DEM** - Digital Elevation Model in the area of the drainage basins.

 **Output:**
-**Hypsometric curve** - The data used to create the hypsometric curve, for each basin, in .csv.
+**Hypsometric curves** - The data used to create the hypsometric curves, for each basin, in .csv.

-**Graphs** - The folder that will store graph file in .html format.
+**Graph** - The graph with the hypsometric curves, for each basin, in .html.

 ## Calculate linear parameters
 This tool calculates linear parameters of the watershed as shown in the table below.
 If any known parameter is not being calculated, feel free to message me.